willr292/ci-lab-1/README.md

 5. Specify that eslint should run immediately before the unit tests by editing the 'test' script in `package.json`.
 Change it to:

-    `"test": "eslint site/*.js && mocha site/spec/*.spec.js",`
+    `"test": "eslint site/*.js && mocha site/spec/*.spec.js"`

 6. Now try running `npm test` again.
 There should be linting failures.
-Run the Git commands again to commit and push to GitHub.
+Run the Git commands again to commit and push to GitHub (you'll have to run `git add .eslintrc.json` first as this is a new file).
 See that CircleCI fails your build again.

 7. Now fix the linting problems locally - you'll have to read each problem carefully to determine what needs fixing.